Skip to Content

 Thermoses Give You Options

 Both my kids love leftovers for lunch, especially if we’ve had a favorite meal for dinner the night before.
 But many of those dishes taste better when warm and that’s where thermoses come in.
 Again, finding one your kids can easily open and close on their own is key, which is why we’ve always used the Foogo Thermoses.
-They hold a good amount of food (although with tweens and teens I find I need to supplement with additional items in the lunch) and stay warm for a good, long time.
+They hold a good amount of food (although with tweens and teens I find that we need to supplement with additional items in the lunch) and stay warm for a good, long time.

 Lunchskins Bags